zeropointnine/tts-audiobook-tool/README.md

 > **ℹ️ Note!**
 > Higgs V2 requires CUDA, and 24 GB is almost a necessity (yes really)

+On Linux and macOS, portaudio must be installed (eg, on Mac, `brew install portaudio`)

 Initialize a **Python v3.12** virtual environment named `venv-higgs`.
 For example: